Owner and Developer

-The power plant is based on Alstom’s gas-fired KA26 ecoHEAT combined-cycle plant design, and is primarily equipped with a GT26 gas turbine, an STF30C steam turbine, a TOPGAS hydrogen-cooled turbo-generator, a triple-pressure reheat horizontal heat recovery steam generator (HRSG), and district heaters, including Alstom’s proprietary Alspa power plant control systems.
+The power plant is based on Alstom’s gas-fired KA26 ecoHEAT combined-cycle plant design and is primarily equipped with a GT26 gas turbine, STF30C steam turbine, TOPGAS hydrogen-cooled turbo-generator, triple-pressure reheat horizontal heat recovery steam generator (HRSG) and district heaters, including Alstom’s proprietary Alspa power plant control systems.

-The GE Hybrid Power Plant is a pilot project that comprises photovoltaic, combined heat and power (CHP), and energy storage technologies to produce and manage the power output.
+The GE Hybrid Power Plant is a pilot project that uses photovoltaic, combined heat and power (CHP), and energy storage technologies to produce and manage the power output.

 The gas turbine drives the generator to produce electricity, while the exhaust gases from the gas turbine are fed to the boiler, which converts water into steam.
 The steam is then used to drive the steam turbine generator to generate electricity.

 A certain proportion of the recovered steam is heated via a heat exchanger connected to the heating water circuit.
-The water then flows directly into the underground district, heating pipelines to provide warmth for the households.
+The water then flows directly into the underground district heating pipelines to provide warmth for households.
 The cooled water returns to the system to be reheated.

 The electrical output from the CHP plant is conveyed to the high-voltage grid in Opladen, operated by Amprion, via a 16km-long, 380kV cable.
-The 13cm-diameter cable is placed underground for a stretch of 9km, and is an overhead power line for a 7km stretch.
+The 13cm-diameter cable is placed underground for a stretch of 9km and is an overhead power line for 7km.